timmaki/GAM/CreatingClientSecretsFile.md

-# Creating Your Own OAuth Console client\_secrets.json
+# Creating the client\_secrets.json and oauth2service.json files for GAM
 To use GAM, you need to create your own client\_secrets.json and oauth2service.json filse.
 These give you your own personal quota of API requests.

 # Steps